lynhtrann22/lynhtran/README.md

 _(Product Development’s unit primary responsibilities are conducting deep research to assist functional departments in improving and developing its internal process, market and customer)_
 - Conducted primary research (30+ interviews with students and Heads of Departments and 700+ survey responses) to collect data.
-- Analyzed data to prepare 4 research reports with recommendations for product improvement, contributing to a 362% acceleration in the number of children impacted by CyberKid Vietnam.
+- Analyzed data to prepare 4 research reports with recommendations for product improvement, contributing to a 362% acceleration in the number of children impacted.
-- Managed a team of four members who specialised in Finance, Information Systems and Business Data Analytics.
 - Successfully designed 1 process to standardise and improve internal processes within an organisation from scratch.
-- Internal Awards: Best Team Performance in November 2021, Best Team Manager in November 2021.
+- **Internal Awards: Best Team Performance in November 2021, Best Team Manager in November 2021.**

 **CyberSchool's Marketing Team Leader _(Mar 2021 - Aug 2021)_**
 - Created 2 online marketing campaigns and attracted 404 volunteer applications.